6 Back-end API

 6.2.5 Local Microservices

 Local microservices are simply regular classes.
-They typically reside in the backend/services directory organized anyway you like.
-Although methods within a particular microservice/class can call each other in the normal way, there is an extra step required for one microservice to call method in a different microservice.
+They typically reside in the backend/services directory organized any way you like.
+Although methods within a particular microservice/class can call each other in the normal way, there is an extra step required for one microservice to call a method in a different microservice.
 One of the reasons for this is so the system can be certain the latest version of the service is loaded and that it is fully compiled before you attempt to use it.

 In Groovy, a method in one class/microservice can call a method in a different class/microservice via the following methods.